If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Mid Development Build

-The interface is similar to the final game's but somewhat different in practice.
+These screenshots are at least the third major iteration of the Genewars interface.
+It's now very similar to the final game's but still somewhat different in practice.
 There is a clear tube filled with purple liquid that was presumably a visual representation for how much Goop has been collected that was replaced in the final game with an exact numerical counter instead.
 The various graphs of the final game are not visible here, and neither is the Ethereal ship meter.
 Creatures have four stats visible rather than only three as in the final.
 Only the Specialist bar and map display seem to be largely identical to the final game, but are slightly repositioned.
-It's also notable there is a running log at the bottom of the screen for messages from characters and tips from the game.
+It's also notable there is still a running log at the bottom of the screen for messages from characters and tips from the game.
 In the final game these are only delivered audibly with no on-screen message.

 Near Final Build

 These screenshots appear nearly identical to the final game, but have some visible changes when studied.
 The final game GUI is now in place, with the various graphs visible and the Goop meter now a numerical counter.
 The question mark icon is now visible and there are only three bars to represent creature stats.
-Oddly the files from this build are named "BioXXX.gif" (as in Biosphere), when by now the game must surely have been renamed to Genewars.
+The files from this build are named "BioXXX.gif" (as in Biosphere), as this was what even the final game was called internally.

 References